ronaldespinozaa/Readme/README.md

 💪 I believe in the power of data to drive informed decision-making and solve real-world problems.

+As a Teacher Assistant of a Data Science Bootcamp, I actively support students by guiding them through real-world data science projects.
+I incorporate additional information and examples that enhance their learning experience and help them tackle challenges in data analysis.
+While the projects I work on may require transforming certain datasets due to confidentiality agreements, I am always happy to share my experience and knowledge from these projects in a generalized form.
+This provides students with valuable insights into how data science is applied in professional environments.

 🔎 Feel free to explore my work, collaborate, and provide feedback.

 🎯 Let's harness the potential of data together and create meaningful impact.
-Connect with me on LinkedIn or reach out via email.
 Let's dive into the world of data science!

 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/ronaldespinoza/)